-I have mixed feelings about stereotypes, as do a lot of dog owners.
+Like a lot of dog owners, I have mixed feelings about stereotypes.
 On the one hand, I hate when people assume that my dog is going to bite them, their child or their dog.
 On the other hand, I do understand that an aggressive German shepherd is going to do a lot more damage than a crazed corgi, although your ankles might disagree.
 They might be wrong when it comes to my dog, but their instincts that dogs can be dangerous are correct.

-I have lived in communities where big dogs are guard dogs, fighting dogs or police dogs.
-I don't blame anyone growing up with that mentality for their fear of big dogs, just as I understand the fear of someone who has been badly bitten by a dog.
-I do, however, blame people with no experience with German shepherds, pit bulls, Rottweilers, Dobermans, and other "aggressive" breeds for forming opinions based entirely on hearsay — but not for the reason you might think.
+I have lived in communities where big dogs were mostly used as guard dogs, fighting dogs or police dogs.
+I don’t blame anyone who has grown up in a community like I did for their fear of big dogs, just as I understand the fear of someone who has been badly bitten by a dog.
+I do, however, blame people with no experience with German shepherds, pit bulls, Rottweilers, Dobermans, and other “aggressive” breeds for forming opinions based entirely on hearsay — but not for the reason you might think.

 Here is what gets me about people’s reaction to my dog.
 As someone who has worked in the veterinary field and is married to someone in the veterinary field, I have seen a lot of dogs.
 I love dogs.
 I also know that all dogs have the potential to be dangerous.
 I have seen adorable pugs try to remove fingers and golden retrievers whose bites are definitely worse than their barks.
 Labrador retrievers, cocker spaniels, bichon frises, mixes, mutts, designer dogs, hunting dogs, working dogs, lap dogs — all have the potential to bite if they are put in an uncomfortable situation.